 Last week we talked about 5 Easy Ways to Add Language to Any Lesson.
 My goal there was to have us, ESL teachers, share this information to any new teachers in the field and also to content teachers.
 In that post, we talked about different layers, or levels, of language.
+I also shared a little goodie that includes a layers of language checklist.
+Because I really do love a checklist.
+As my daughter would say...it's just my thing.

 This was personally something I hadn't explicitly thought out within my lesson plans.
 I knew the activities I wanted to do to look at these layers (even though I wasn't really thinking in terms of levels yet), but I wasn't being intentional with my planning.